shankpunk/jersey-client-example/README.txt

-A simple Jersey REST Client example.
+A Restful Jersey Client example with consuming and producing JSON entities by Jackson mapper.
 It will cover

 - GET
 - POST
 - PUT
 - DELETE

-methods.
+http methods.